 The best place to check out this style during your holiday in Japan is, of course, in Harajuku.
 Takeshita Street, the main street in Harajuku, is home to clothing and shoes stores that cater to Harajuku fashion.
 If you’re planning on making a stop in Tokyo, we suggest you take some time to shop in Harajuku and see what it’s all about!

 While being on time holds universal importance, it’s on an entirely different level in Japan, where even showing up on time can be deemed unacceptable in work situations.
 If the meeting time is 9am, every Japanese businessman knows to arrive by 8:45am.
 To accommodate such a culture, Japan’s transportation is designed to be punctual and efficient.
 If a train is scheduled to leave at 12:52, it will leave at 12:52, no earlier, no later.
 You will get to experience this on your holiday in Japan.

 More importantly, the trains run all over the city, making your holiday in Japan significantly easier than in other countries.
-Whether you plan on hitting multiple regions of Japan in a short amount of time with the shinkansen—the “bullet train”—or if you plan on covering all the major attractions within a city with the quick and punctual subways, we can guarantee you will have a smooth experience that requires little walking.
+Whether you plan on hitting multiple regions of Japan in a short amount of time with the shinkansen—the “bullet train”—or if you plan on covering all the major attractions within a city with the quick and punctual subways, we can guarantee you will have a smooth experience.